-Your experiences may help you to identify a problem the business is facing, gain rapport with business team members, design a solution to solve a problem, reconfigure a process, conduct user training, etc. The possibilities are endless!
+Your experiences may help you identify a problem the business is facing, gain rapport with business team members, design a solution to solve a problem, reconfigure a process, conduct user training, and more.
+The possibilities are endless!

 Regardless of where you worked or what degree you received in college, it can all aid you in being a successful Business Analyst.

-Much of what a Business Analyst does is solving complex business problems.
-At a high level Business Analysts are understanding the pain points, getting the full picture of the current “as-is” state, breaking down the problem into solvable pieces, designing the solution, and helping to test and implement the solution, which in the end, should solve the initial pain.
+Much of what a Business Analyst does is solve complex business problems.
+At a high level, Business Analysts are understanding the pain points, getting the full picture of the current “as-is” state, breaking down the problem into solvable pieces, designing the solution, and helping to test and implement the solution, which in the end, should solve the initial pain.

-While getting through this full process can have its difficulties, in the end, hearing how you were able to help a person, a business unit, or the company save money or do things easier, it makes is all worth it.
+While getting through this full process can have its difficulties, in the end, hearing how you were able to help a person, a business unit, or the company save money or do things easier, makes it all worth it.

-Besides looking at the final product and realizing what you have helped to achieve, my all-time favorite moment is when users say, with a huge smile, “You can really do that?
+Looking at the final product and realizing what you have helped to achieve is incredibly gratifying.
+My all-time favorite moment is when users say, with a huge smile, “You can really do that?
 That will save me so much time!”
 Being able to help others by solving problems and making their jobs easier makes me extremely proud to call myself a Business Analyst.

-The Business Analyst career has what I like to call the Perfect Career Trifecta; financial stability, professional growth, and is personally rewarding.
-Whether you are graduating from college, are professionally lost on what to do, or are bored in your career, you need to give a serious look at becoming a Business Analyst.
+The Business Analyst career has what I like to call the Perfect Career Trifecta: financial stability, continued professional growth, and personal satisfaction.
+Whether you’re graduating from college, are professionally lost on what to do, or are bored in your career, you need to give a serious look at becoming a Business Analyst.

 To get started, take a look at my recommended learning tools.
-Here you will find a list of learning resources I have personally created or vetted out.
+Here you will find courses that I have personally created.
 Here you can build the foundation of Business Analysis knowledge or expand your knowledge into new and exciting areas!